survivejs/react-book/manuscript/00_introduction.md

 We will generalize from there and put in place [Flux architecture](https://facebook.github.io/flux/docs/overview.html).
 We will apply some [Drag and Drop (DnD) magic](https://gaearon.github.io/react-dnd/) and start dragging things around.
 Finally, we will get a production grade build done.

-The final, theoretical part of the book covers more advanced topic.
+The final, theoretical part of the book covers more advanced topics.
 If you are reading the commercial edition of this book, there's something extra in it for you.
 I will show you how to deal with typing in React in order to produce higher quality code.
 You will also learn to test your components and logic.

 I will also show you how to lint your code effectively using [ESLint](http://eslint.org/) and various other tools.
 There is a chapter in which you learn to author libraries at [npm](https://www.npmjs.com/).
 The lessons learned there will come in handy for applications as well.
 Finally, you will learn to style your React application in various emerging ways.